cvs-health/testaro/README.md

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.

+###### Continuum

+The `continuum` test makes use of the files in the `continuum` directory.
+The test inserts the contents of all three files into the page as scripts and then uses them to perform the tests of the Continuum package.

 ###### HTML CodeSniffer

 The `htmlcs` test makes use of the`htmlcs/HTMLCS.js` file.
 That file was created, and can be recreated if necessary, as follows: